rayct/zet/docs/1138/README.md

-Certainly!
+# Cyber Security Carer Tips!

 Breaking into the field of cybersecurity is an exciting journey, and having a foundation in IT skills, Linux, Windows, and hardware is a great start.
 Here are some tips for a beginner looking to enter the field of cybersecurity:

 1. **Learn the Basics of Networking:**
    Understanding how networks operate is crucial in cybersecurity.
 Learn about IP addressing, subnets, routers, switches, and protocols (TCP/IP, UDP, etc.).
 This knowledge will form the basis of many security concepts.